kammitama5/kammitama5.github.io/_posts/2021-8-12-Thursday-August-12th.md

 and I've loved every session of this workshop!
 I've made so many new friends!
 I definitely want to focus on Cryptography for the rest of my career.
 - My entire life, as I've walked past buildings, I've always been calculating whether the numbers are prime numbers (I found one today on the way to grab caffeine: 173), and what they're divisible by, so it's nice to be in a group of people who do the same :) My whole family is the same but I've often felt like a weirdo for being like this, or noticing that the time is a
 Pythagorean triplet.
+I feel complete and happy.
-- I also fiddled around in Sage and almost got the memory on my laptop to almost run out because I picked a horrible prime.
+- I also fiddled around in Sage and almost got the memory on my laptop to almost run out because I picked a horrible prime and the function was written with @ss complexity.
 Oops.
 - I also had a great discussion with quite a few people, and it's been surprising how many people know who I am already.
 I'm still pretty new to the community.

 ## Algorithms group